Smalling Heads Roma To Win At Struggling Inter Milan - UrduPoint

 Smalling Heads Roma To Win At Struggling Inter Milan

+"I hope I can keep scoring goals," Smalling told DAZN after netting his second match-winner of the season.

-Jose Mourinho's side, who levelled through Paulo Dybala six minutes before half-time, are four points behind Napoli in fourth place after a win which also leaves Inter further back in the title race.
+"Weve got a very strong squad this season, and we have big goals we're aiming at."
+Jose Mourinho's side, who levelled through a superb Paulo Dybala volley six minutes before half-time, are four points behind Napoli in fourth place after a win which also leaves Inter further back in the title race.

 Simone Inzaghi's seventh-placed team are eight points off the pace after losing for the fourth time in their eight matches, hardly the best preparation for the crucial Champions League visit of Barcelona on Tuesday.

-The hosts thought they had taken the lead with 10 minutes gone, Edin Dzeko punishing dreadful defending from his former team by spinning and hitting a low shot past Rui Patricio.
+The hosts thought they had taken the lead with 10 minutes gone, Edin Dzeko punishing dreadful defending from his former team by spinning and hitting a low shot past Rui Patricio which was ruled out for offside.

-However the Bosnian had strayed offside in the build up and Inter had to wait until the half-hour mark for the goal their play deserved.

 Inter academy product Dimarco followed up on his goal against Hungary which helped put Italy in the Nations League final four by sweeping home Nicolo Barella's nicely-weighted pass.